 Art is an integral part of RiverSpring Health.

-Mr. Reingold told The New York Times in 1968, “what we wanted to do was to bring the beauty that is art into the lives of” the Home’s residents. ”At the same time, we’re trying to remove the invisible wall that very often separates an institution such as ours from the community.”
-That vision resonates in the mission of the Derfner Judaica Museum + The Art Collection to this day.
+“We wanted to bring the beauty that is art into the lives of people.
+We’re trying to remove the invisible wall that often separates an institution from the community.”

-As a proud member of the American Alliance of Museums and the Bronx Arts Alliance, RiverSpring Health is proud to possess a world-class collection of thousands of sculptures, drawings, photographs, and prints, as well as decorative arts and objects from world cultures.
+As a member of the American Alliance of Museums and the Bronx Arts Alliance, RiverSpring Health is proud to possess a world-class collection of paintings, sculpture, drawings, photographs and prints, as well as decorative arts and objects from world cultures.